 Audience: 3

-Meeting called to order by B. Cook at 4:34 pm with review of Primary Purpose
+Meeting called to order by B. Cook at 4:34 pm with review of Primary Purpose TO DISCUSS 2022/2023 PAY SCHEDULE.

 1. Public Comment – J. Spencer, 709 N. West Torch Lake Dr., asks for quality and quantity of work that each employee be considered rather than an across-the-board set increase.
 Further, she would like Board to consider the number of employees that have been added to the office staff for work to be completed.